chrisdoherty4/etxea/README.md

 Can we provide pluggable CLI flags.
 A generic solution that can be bound to any arbitrary flag set would be useful so we can bind to multiple sub commands.

+Can we make flags really natural to use?
+I.e. what if the plugin author could define a flag set and we populate that flag set

 #### Cluster bootstrap

 "Cluster bootstrap" is probably too specific.
 We might need to model stages in some capacity that leverage a provider but is there a general "bind at stage X" capability we could build?
 This may be hard dependent on inputs as they may differ from 1 stage vs another.
 Do we break this down per-plugin definition?